drankit/plotting/README.md

 This example uses data from
 the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>.
-The data set is "Individual household electric power consumption Data Set."
+The data set is the "Individual household electric power consumption" data set.

 ## Data